Empowered with trellispark,

-your time for build an application is minintes
+your time to build an application is measured in minutes

 Some ideas will not need to be their own concepts at all; a piece of information that may be frequently changed, but will not need a historical record or multiple versions, can often be simplified out into a field on a larger concept.
 Most often, ideas will need to become their own concept if there will be multiple versions of them within a larger concept.
 This breakdown can go into as much or as little detail as necessary, though we will always strive for the most simplified version of a product.